Odenksss/finsight/README.md

 - **Email/digest alerts** for anomalies and budget thresholds
 - **Bank statement PDF parsing** (currently CSV only)
 - **Behavioral pattern detection** in the AI advisor — flagging repeated high-value purchases that individually look "normal" but cumulatively are anomalous

 ---

-## Acknowledgments

-Built as an extension of research presented at **FMS National Conference 2026 (Best Paper Award)** — *"Fuzzy-TISM and MICMAC analysis of structural barriers in AI-driven FinTech adoption."*

----